Animal Character Sign

-This animal character sign is a bear learning to ski.
-While his major damage is not very obvious, he does have poke holes in scattered places the majority of them being the ski pole and claw area.
-Most importantly, he is missing half of his back ski.
-I wonder how many people will notice that the ski is half gone?
+This nervous bear is learning to ski and he needs repair.
+His major damage is not very obvious, he does have poke holes in scattered places the with the majority of them being the ski pole and claw area.
+But, he is missing half of his back ski.
+I wonder how many people notice that half of that ski is gone?

 Bear Repair Process

-First, I paint the bear fur in browns using a red tint to bring some surfaces closer in appearance.
+First, I paint the bear fur in browns using a red tint to bring some surfaces closer.

 This close shot shows how a warm red tint tends to draw his front leg closer to our eyes.
-In contrast, an addition of a cool blue makes shadow appear pushing his other leg back away from us.
+In contrast, an addition of a cool blue makes a shadow appear pushing his other leg back away from us.
 Isn’t it amazing to move areas with just a small addition of different colors?
-Certainly, art is cool.
+Art is cool.

-I paint the various blue accessories, including his small blue neck warmer, ski’s and pole and set him to dry.
-Not everything can be done on wet surfaces, and needing a completely dry surface to apply details, I set him down to dry.
+Various blue accessories are painted, including his small blue neck warmer, ski’s and pole and then he is set to dry.
+Not everything can be done on wet surfaces.
+I am needing a completely dry surface to apply details.

 Working on camouflaging the bear’s missing ski problem I use his ski pole to diffuse attention as we visually separate the skis.
 The ski pole basket is deliberately located right at the intersection point of the two skis.
 Hopefully, this will cause a distraction resulting in effectively blurring the area between the two ski surfaces.
-Best case scenario result is, a redirection of the viewer’s attention away from the bear back paw being located way to far back on the ski.
-With an ounce of distraction the artist becomes a magician.
-Bet you didn’t know that about being an artist.
+The best-case scenario is a redirection of the viewer’s attention away from the bear’s back paw being located too far back on the ski.
+With an ounce of distraction, the artist becomes a magician.
+Bet you didn’t know that.

-Continuing, with black outline details that exaggerate his wide-open expression and adds shadows above and below the eyes his face transforms.
+Continuing, with black outline details that exaggerate his wide-open expression I add shadows above and below the eyes and his face transforms.

-Now, the nervous skiing bear repair is complete and he is drying on the table.
-Even though he is a nervous wreck as he learns to ski he will be ready to go play with the other kids learning on the trails up at 49 Degrees North Ski Resort in Chewelah WA.
+Now, he is drying on the table.
+Even though he is a nervous wreck as he learns to ski he will be ready to go play with the other kids learning.
+Having fun on the trails up at 49 Degrees North Ski Resort in Chewelah WA.